 - Educational institutions

-- First Nations and Aboriginal organizations
+- Indigenous groups and organizations

 The proponent organization must possess the legal capacity to enter into a binding contract with the Foundation.
 Incorporation or registration of your organization under provincial or federal law will support this requirement.
 If your organization is not incorporated, it is suggested that you find a partner organization that is incorporated with which to present your proposal.
 In addition, a demonstrated track record of success in carrying-out salmon conservation initiatives will be considered favourably.

-What are the ASCF Selection Criteria?
+What are the FCAS Selection Criteria?

 It is important that applicants be clear and complete in providing requested information on the Project Proposal Application Form as this is the only basis on which proposals for funding can be assessed.

 Performance measurement is important to the Foundation so the results and outcomes of funded projects contribute to improving conservation of wild Atlantic salmon must be identified and monitored.
 Therefore, proposals for funding must incorporate clear and concrete objectives, along with performance indicators to assess results and improvements in conservation.
 These performance indicators may be short-term or long-term, dependent on the project.
 (See performance measures below.)

 How much funding will be available for my province?

 The FCAS program funds conservation projects from the interest income generated by its trust fund.
 The Foundation seeks to provide a fair, balanced and predictable allocation of funding to each province, on an annual basis.
 The actual level of funding available to a province may, however, vary from year to year according to a variety of factors including interest income and changes in conservation priorities.

 How much funding could be available for individual project?